FY 2016 Grant Announcement (Initial):

 - Performance Objectives

 You must submit a budget on the NHPRC Budget Form available on the Application Instructions page.
 Note that the form itself contains additional instructions.
-You may include with your application a narrative budget supplement for budget categories that require further detail.
+You may include with your application a narrative budget supplement for categories that require additional detail.
 Provide specific budget figures, rounding to the nearest dollar.

 Charges to the project for items such as salaries, fringe benefits, travel, and contractual services must conform to the written policies and established practices of the applicant organization.
 In addition, successful applicants will be required to certify that they have adequate accounting and timekeeping procedures to meet the Federal requirements.